mzaman95/tech-prep/docs/React.md

 ## Handling Events

-**1. What are some differences between handling events in DOM elements vs React elements?**
+#### What are some differences between handling events in DOM elements vs React elements?

 | React Elements | DOM Elements |
 |:-- |:--|